Were you ever told, “sleep tight, don’t let the bat bugs bite”?

 Steps To Take To Remove Bat Bugs From Your Home

-- You need to clean up the bat feces and guano in and around your home.
+- You must clean up the bat feces and guano in and around your home.
 Bat feces are known to transfer a disease called histoplasmosis to humans.
 This can be fatal if left untreated.

 - Ask your technician and/or call an exterminator who can handle removing bat bugs from your home.

-- Check your body thoroughly for about a week after to make sure no bite marks are showing.
+- Check your body thoroughly for about a week to ensure no bite marks are showing.
 This will ensure that the bat bugs are no longer in your home.

 Taking care of your bat problem early will help prevent your home from being infested by bat bugs.
 We really recommend you call one of our recommended bat removal specialists to get this taken care of.
-The longer you wait to get the bats removed, the more bat bugs can be in your home.
+The longer you wait to remove the bats, the more bat bugs can be in your home.
 Remember that bed bugs and bat bugs both reproduce very quickly so the longer they are in your home, the more there are.
-This makes it more difficult to completely remove them from your home and also risks more bites on human hosts once the bats are removed.
+This makes removing them from your home more difficult and risks more bites on human hosts once the bats are removed.

-Not many people know that bat bugs exist and never think about treating for them once they remove bats from their home.
+Not many people know that bat bugs exist and never think about treating them once they remove bats from their homes.
 Just to think later they somehow got bed bugs.

 Bat bugs are known to be most prominent in the midwestern part of the United States.
 So if you have a bat problem and live in the midwest be sure you take extra precautions.